-Kara Swisher’s entertaining analysis of the fateful AOL Time Warner merger has only one real problem: It’s the second hefty exploration of the deal in four months.
-America Online’s founding, the career paths of execs, the genesis of the deal, and the demise of the Internet have been examined in Alec Klein’s recent book, “Stealing Time.”
+Kara Swisher’s entertaining and sharply written analysis of the fateful AOL Time Warner merger has only one real problem: It’s the second hefty exploration of the deal in four months.
+Business junkies will always welcome fresh tales of a pigheaded Gerry Levin or a boorish Steve Case.
+But many chapters of background — America Online’s founding, the career paths of key execs involved, the genesis of the deal, the clash of cultures and the demise of the Internet, the stock and AOL’s business model — have been examined in countless articles and in Alec Klein’s recent book, “Stealing Time.”

 The debacle has anecdotal riches to spare: Like AOL’s notorious head of business affairs David Colburn making up T-shirts that read, “Putz, we are.”
 That was a response to a Time Warner exec who admonished Colburn during a weekend of due diligence, “You’re making it sound as if you’re buying us.”